 A park is taken over by three oversized pigeons with their eye on a can of Campbell soup.
 These birds look like they cannot figure out how to open the object or how much food it contains.
 A reference to pop art and Andy Warhol, the installation becomes a representation of the so-called hermeticism that brings criticism to contemporary art.

-We took a few photos with the soup and pigeons, so you can truly grasp the size of this work of art:
+We took photos with the soup and pigeons, so you can truly grasp the scale of this art installation.
+It’s a lot bigger than it originally looks in the pictures.

 The St. Laurence River is a trading area, a gateway to the world, a place of material, economical and human passages.
 The interactive installation offers an opportunity to leave a temporary mark and interact directly with a live person on the other side.
 Newly created shapes, transformed by the comings and goings, reflect exchanges in constant renewal and remodeling.

-I decided to give it a try by leaning back on it to see if the wooden pegs would shape to my body!
+I decided to give it a try by leaning back on it to see if the wooden pegs would shape to my body.
 It was really hard to lean on the wooden pegs to push them through (it hurt a bit!), so I cheated a little and pushed them through with my hands.
-This artwork definitely captured the curiosity of many people!
+This artwork definitely captured the curiosity of the crowds.